ntpservernsk/bpir3ntp/README.md

 Start and enable the service: `/etc/init.d/chronyd start; /etc/init.d/chronyd enable`.

+When adding your server to the pool, do not start with the maximum load.
+Begin with the lowest available setting (currently 512 Kbit).
+Only after confirming stable operation should you gradually increase the load.

+I recommend waiting until the pool assigns your server a score of 20.0 before raising the load.
+This score serves as a reliable external indicator of successful operation.

+Important note about load values:
+The numbers shown in the dropdown menu (e.g., 512 Kbit, 1 Gbit) do not directly represent actual traffic volume.
+However, they are useful for estimating relative load increases when moving to the next tier.

+This gradual approach proved valuable in my case: it allowed me to detect the connection limit issue early and implement the necessary fixes before scaling further.

 ## Monitoring Sources & Dynamic Management
 Monitor upstream server status immediately using:
    ```